HMCS Quadra

 Connaught NACSTC also has the six-week Air Rifle Marksmanship Instructor (ARMI) Course.
 This course is given to cadets of the three elements (Sea, Army and Air).
 The ARMI course consists to develop the cadets’ individual air rifle marksmanship and summer biathlon specialty skills while reinforcing and further developing their leadership and instructional techniques skills preparing them to support these two specialty activities at the corps/squadron, CSTC or during regionally and/or nationally directed activities.

-HMCS Acadia
+HMCS Ontario

 Blackdown